protobufjs/protobuf.js/README.md

   -w, --wrap      Specifies the wrapper to use.
 Also accepts a path to require a custom wrapper.

-                  default   Default wrapper supporting both CommonJS and AMD commonjs  CommonJS only wrapper
+                  default   Default wrapper supporting both CommonJS and AMD commonjs  CommonJS wrapper
-                  amd       AMD only wrapper
+                  amd       AMD wrapper
+                  es6       ES6 wrapper

   -r, --root      Specifies an alternative protobuf.roots name.

+  -l, --lint      Linter configuration.
+Defaults to protobuf.js-compatible rules:

+                  eslint-disable block-scoped-var, no-redeclare, no-control-regex

   Proto sources only:

-  --keep-case     Keeps field casing instead of converting to camel case (not recommended).
+  --keep-case     Keeps field casing instead of converting to camel case.

   Static targets only:

-  --no-create     Does not generate create functions used for runtime compatibility.
+  --no-create     Does not generate create functions used for reflection compatibility.
   --no-encode     Does not generate encode functions.
   --no-decode     Does not generate decode functions.
   --no-verify     Does not generate verify functions.
-  --no-convert    Does not generate convert functions like asJSON and from.
-  --no-delimited  Does not generate delimited encode/decode functions.
+  --no-convert    Does not generate convert functions like from/toObject --no-delimited  Does not generate delimited encode/decode functions.
   --no-beautify   Does not beautify generated code.
   --no-comments   Does not output any JSDoc comments.

-usage: pbjs [options] file1.proto file2.json ...
+usage: pbjs [options] file1.proto file2.json ...  (or)  other | pbjs [options] -
 ```

 For production environments it is recommended to bundle all your .proto files to a single .json file, which reduces the number of network requests and parser invocations required: